MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 16/02-MiniLab_Backup Files and Folders.md

 ## Explore the recover settings

-1. Click **Recover data**.
+1. Select **Recover data**.

-2. Walkthrough the wizard making selections based on your backup settings.
+2. Walk through the wizard making selections based on your backup settings.

 3. Notice your choices to restore from the current server or another server.